 Gobar gas is also known as “Bio gas” or simply “biogas”.
 Its main component is animal dung (gobar – India) along with some other organic matter like dead remains of plants and animals.
-It can be used to cooking, electricity generating and heating purposes.
+It can be used for cooking, electricity generation and heating purposes.

 It is proving to be a very cost-effective and environment-friendly alternative fuel for rural households.